peterhack/monolith-to-microservice-openshift/README.md

 This repository consists of a couple of sub-projects used to illustrate a migration from a JAVE EE monolithic application ([Ticketmonster](https://github.com/ticket-monster-msa/monolith)) to microservices living in the OpenShift platform.

+### Dynatrace OneAgent Operator
+Apply the Dynatrace OneAgent operator on your cluster to have full insights and monitoring enabled for your complete OpenShift environment.
+Find more information in the blog post here: https://www.dynatrace.com/news/blog/introducing-dynatrace-oneagent-operator/

 ### monolith
 The getting started experience begins with the [monolith](./monolith/README.md) project.
 In this project we deploy our monolith application and understand the domain, architecture, and structure of the application that will be the foundation for successive iterations.

+### monolith-proxy
+A simple proxy webserver that is in front of the monolithic TicketMonster and can serve for different purposes.
+In our example, it simply redirects traffic to and from the TicketMonster.

 ### tm-ui-*
 <!--
 The `tm-ui-*` folders contain different versions of the front-facing UI that we use as we migrate from a monolith to split out the UI to the set of microservices.